hamooo90/Yaddasht_java/README.md

  A fully working note taking app with offline and online support written in java

 ## Description
-This note taking app is developed with offline first approach in mind.
+This note taking app is developed with **offline first approach** in mind.
 All the notes will be created in the local **Room** database first and if there is intenet connection available, new and updated notes will be synched to the server.
 **Retrofit** have the duty of sending and receiving data from Rest api.
 Rest api is written in node.js and located in remote server.
 The data that is received from Rest api is stored to **MongoDB**.
-This Rest api source code is also available in [this Repo].
+This Rest api source code is also available in [this Repo](www.google.com "Yaddasht Rest api").

 ### Features
 - User registration and login